andrezeitz/z-padel-milestone-5/README.md

 ### Target Audience

 The target audience for this site are for people who want to be able to buy padel equipment to a good price.
 It's easy for shoppers to read reviews from real customers on each product to really be sure the product is good or not.
-The site target all kind of people, it dosen't matter if you are an experianced padel player or if you just started your journey.
+The site target all kind of people, it doesn't matter if you are an experienced padel player or if you just started your journey.
 Everyone is welcomed.

 ### Business Goals